Tiger hunting: Solutions to tiger extinction

 To conserve the wild tigers as a species in the environment, several threats need to be addressed – habitat loss, reduction of prey populations, and direct hunting of tigers.

-In response to the poaching and hunting of tiger species for the making of medicines and other tiger derived products, The Chinese government should regulate and if needed to terminate or set a quota for the number of allowable practices for this type of action.
-Because a lot of these hunting practices take place illegally and it is hard to put an end to poaching.
-Enforcement of existing laws and sanctions against illegal trade markets that circulate tiger parts is greatly needed (Barber-Meyer).

 Human scarcity makes for less exploitation of natural resources and the wild tiger populations can in these places remain stable or increase, as long as they are not subject to poaching.

 Tigers depend on trees for shelter and cover and hunting of animals that live on them.
 Habitat destruction and logging for new roads and dwellings harms this species ecosystem drastically.
 The trees allow tigers to sharpen their claws and scratch trees to provide the basic survival toolkits.

 The loss of vegetative elements in their reproductive and dwelling environment is a cause for concern as well, since these species rely on cover from trees and tall grasses to prey on other animals.
 Trees and vegetation also provide natural cover from abiotic factors and elements that these animals rely on for their protection.
 Tigers mate and reproduce in the same areas where they were born, therefore conserving natural vegetation and tree cover is important.